em-tlm/ts-lib-metric-monitoring/README.md

 [![Build Status](https://travis-ci.org/tetrascience/ts-lib-metric-monitoring.svg?branch=master)](https://travis-ci.org/tetrascience/ts-lib-metric-monitoring)

 This is a node module that will help you send your application metrics to __*both*__
-* Telegraf's statsD input, which then stores the data in influxdb and can be visualized using grafana.
+* [Telegraf's statsD input](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd), which then stores the data in influxdb and can be visualized using grafana.
 For more information, refer to the
 [metric visualization stack](https://github.com/tetrascience/ts-devops-local-stack/tree/master/metricvisualization)
 * [Datadog agent's statsD server](http://docs.datadoghq.com/guides/dogstatsd/), which will then forward the metric to datadog for our centralized alerting/monitoring for important environments.

+You can read more about [StatsD Metric Types](https://github.com/etsy/statsd/blob/master/docs/metric_types.md) and [StatsD Server](https://github.com/etsy/statsd).

+## todo
+* use callback
+* add close

 ## Usage